floledermann/stimsrv-experiment-template/README.md

 Run **run.bat** to start the experiment for a regular session.

+## Licensing your experiment

+While this template is licensed under der [MIT License](https://opensource.org/licenses/MIT), it does not include a LICENSE file or make any assumtions about the license you are planning to use for your experiment.
+Consider licensing your experiment under an appropriate open source license.

 ## Documenting your experiment

 The content below can serve as a template to document your experiment in this readme so others can run it.
 Delete everything above the line once you're ready.